List of Marvel Comics teams and organizations: Nova Corps

-The Nova Corps is am intergalactic military and police force appearing in American comic books published by Marvel Comics.
-Created by writer Marv Wolfman, the team first appeared in Fantastic Four #205 (April 1979).
-The Nova Corps is powered by Xandar's Worldmind, which grants it access to immense energy.
+The Nova Corps is an intergalactic military and police force powered by Xandar's Worldmind, which grants it access to immense energy.
 Its members utilize energy manipulation to help maintain peace across the galaxy.
 The team is composed of beings from across the known universe, though it is rare for a corpsman to be appointed from Earth.
 Only a select few humans have joined the ranks, with Richard Rider and Sam Alexander being the most prominent among them.